On Dirichlet, Poncelet and Abel problems: Related problems of mathematical physics

 Now we consider the Toda chain that is a discrete dynamical system consisting of two sets $u_n(t), b_n(t)$ of complex variables depending on continuous parameter $t$ and discrete parameter $n=0, \pm 1, \pm 2, \dots$.
-The equations of the motion are \cite{Toda} \be \dot b_n = u_{n+1}-u_{n}, \quad \dot u_n = u_n (b_{n} - b_{n-1}) \lab{Toda_eq} \ee The Toda chain is one of the most simple and famous completely integrable discrete dynamical systems (for history of this model and review of different approaches see \cite{Toda}).
-Among numerous explicit solutions there are so-called "elliptic waves" constructed firstly by Toda himself \cite{Toda}.
-We give the Toda elliptic solutions in somewhat different form which is more convenient for applications (Toda used Jacobi elliptic functions whereas we exploit the Weierstrass functions).
+The equations of motion are \cite{Toda} \be \dot b_n = u_{n+1}-u_{n}, \quad \dot u_n = u_n (b_{n} - b_{n-1}) \lab{Toda_eq} \ee The Toda chain is one of the simplest and most and famous completely integrable discrete dynamical systems (for the history of this model and a review of different approaches, see \cite{Toda}).
+Among numerous explicit solutions, there exist so-called "elliptic waves" constructed for the first time by Toda himself \cite{Toda}.
+We will give the Toda elliptic solutions in somewhat different form which is more convenient for applications (Toda used Jacobi elliptic functions, whereas we utilize the Weierstrass functions).